cameronsr/cameronsr.github.io/about/index.md

 ### New features
 - Via the About drop down, you can now see my Artstation page.
 At a future date I'll be adding an action button on the Home page to do the same.
 - There is now also a Weather page.
-Currently it hosts an `iframe` widget feeding local data from NASA/JPL's Insight Lander on Mars.
+Currently it hosts an `iframe` widget feeding local data from NASA/JPL's Curiosity Rover on Mars.
 My next project for that page will be to host a local weather & time widget that I'll code myself.

 ### Future features
 Keep an eye on this site for features coming at a future time.